UDOOboard/Key-Docs/docs/02_Hardware_References/02_MCUs.md

 Since the RP2040 can be programmed also through on-board SWD header **P5**, the user must ensure that, while he want to use such interface, the GPIO **IO5** level is set to **HIGH**.
 To use external headers, such GPIO must be set to **LOW** level.

 Keep in mind that the IMU sensor is connected to both microcontrollers and, to select which of them can interact with it, a jumper must be inserted as explained in the following table.
-As explained in the schematic file, pin number 1 is the more closer to the RP2040 and pin number 3 is the more closer to the ESP32.
+As explained in the schematic file, pin number 1 is the closest to the RP2040 and pin number 3 is the closest to the ESP32.

 | Jumper position | Microcontroller enabled |
 | ---             | ---                     |